We are seeking short film submissions in three categories: Science Fiction, Horror, and Fantasy.

 We strongly suggest you seek out these worthy winners for yourself, as well as all our finalists.
 Some amazing work.

 All the finalists for the DELTA INTERNATIONAL SHORT FILM AWARDS 2022 screened at the festival are shown below.
+Amazingly, we received more than 1,000 entries from all over the world – so many and such high quality, in fact, that we also included a runners-up programme.

 Stunning.
 A twist on Frankensteinian themes, evoking a sense of melancholy and futility.
 The film’s world is beautifully staged – from the semi-gothic trappings to the concept that the young mother’s house ‘rebuilds’ itself via her payments – and even the fact that the animated models are made of clay is worked into the mechanics of the story.
 A very affecting fantasy.